 WECA's self-paced, online curriculum launched in 2012 and continues to grow during this time with eight new course offerings, allowing students anytime, anywhere learning options.
-In 2016, WECA released "Blueprint to California's Prevailing Wage: A Contractor's Guide." an eBook which guides readers through California prevailing wage compliance and in 2019 released the 2nd edition with updated information on Prevailing Wage Law in California.
+In 2016, WECA released "Blueprint to California's Prevailing Wage: A Contractor's Guide," an eBook which guides readers through California prevailing wage compliance and in 2019 released the 2nd edition with updated information on Prevailing Wage Law in California.

-WECA's Apprenticeship Curriculum Development and Instructional Teams continue to explore and plan to integrate advanced learning and industry technologies into apprentice learning experiences.
-The WECA Political Action Committee and Political Action Fund look forward to continuing their fight for the Merit Shop contractors of California.
-WECA looks forward to future challenges and opportunities with optimism and confidence.
+WECA's Curriculum Development and Instructional Teams continue to explore and integrate advanced learning and industry technologies into apprentice and student learning experiences.
+The WECA Political Action Committee and Political Action Fund continue their fight for California and Arizona's merit shop contractors.
+WECA looks forward to future challenges and opportunities with optimism and confidence, and continues to set its sights on serving and training an ever-increasing count of electrical and low voltage contractors. their apprentices and students, and the industry partners who support them, across the American West.